GodotMisogi/AeroFuse.jl/docs/src/theory.md

 \mathbf V(\mathbf r, \mathbf r') = \frac{\Gamma}{4\pi} \int_0^\ell \frac{d\boldsymbol\ell' \times (\mathbf r - \mathbf r')}{|\mathbf r - \mathbf r'|^3}
 ```

 The vortices can be set up in various configurations consisting of bound or semi-infinite filaments, commonly in the form of _horseshoes_ or _vortex rings_.

+> 1. Horseshoe elements
+>
+> 2. Vortex rings
+>

 A quasi-steady freestream condition with velocity $\mathbf U$ and rotation $\boldsymbol\Omega$ (in the body's frame) is imposed for the external flow.
 The induced velocity at a point is given by:

 ```math
 \mathbf V_{\infty}(\mathbf r) = - (\mathbf U + \boldsymbol\Omega \times \mathbf r)